Emile Short: Early life and education

 Short was born on February 6, 1943, in Cape Coast, Gold Coast to Joseph Short, a Sierra Leonean lawyer and Wilhelmina Short, née Smith, a Fante who was of partial Sierra Leonean descent through her paternal grandfather, Francis Smith (judge), a justice of the Supreme Court of the Gold Coast.
 He started is early education at the Jubilee School, Cape Coast.
 At age 12, he was enrolled to St. Augustine's College in Cape Coast for his O and A Level certificates.
 Upon completion of his secondary education, short furthered to the University of London where he studied LLB degree in law.
 He was called to the Bar in England in 1966 after studying for Barrister-at-Law certificate at Lincoln's Inn.
 He obtained a Master's degree in Law (LL.
 M.) from the London School of Economics and Political Science.
 He was called to Ghana Bar in 1973, after studying Orientation course in customary law at the Ghana School of Law.
-He also hold a honorary doctorate from Northwestern University in Illinois.
+He also hold an honorary doctorate from Northwestern University in Illinois.